When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than the Costco return policy.

 Costco Return Policy: Know Before You Go

-The ground rule when it comes to Costco’s refund policy is that you can basically return anything, at any time, no questions asked — with some limited exceptions.
+The ground rule when it comes to Costco’s refund policy is that you can basically return anything, at any time, no questions asked — with a few exceptions.

 Now, let’s take a deep dive into Costco’s return policy.

 - I Don’t Have My Receipt.
 Can I Still Return the Item?

 - What Is the Costco Return Policy for Electronics and Appliances?

 - What Is the Costco Diamond Return Policy?